1800 861 272

 Medium Term Accommodation (MTA)

-MTA can let you find a place to live when you haven’t yet found your long term home.
+Access to MTA can help you find a place to live when you haven’t yet found your long term home.
 You might be funded for MTA if you’re moving out of a healthcare setting, like a hospital, or waiting to move into SDA.

 Who's eligible for MTA?